-Mark Botts grew up in North Carolina.
-Star Wars, Indiana Jones, and Clint Eastwood westerns were his regular movie viewings.
+Star Wars, Indiana Jones, and Clint Eastwood westerns were regular movie viewings for Mark growing up.
 But during his freshman year of high school, Mark watched the Academy Award-winning film: Braveheart.
 That did it.
 He knew he wanted to work in the film industry.

+A mutli-award winning screenwriter, Isaiah Mouw is a published author, producer and screenwriter.
 Isaiah’s passion for film began when as a kid, living in Japan, he stumbled upon a worn-out VHS tape of Star Wars: A New Hope.
-Since then he’s taken in movies by the thousands.
+Since then, he’s taken in movies by the thousands.

 As a screenwriter, Isaiah uses his knowledge of cinema and unique upbringing abroad to tell his stories.
 He enjoys writing small town dramas and science fiction, and occasionally enjoys writing small town science fiction dramas.
 His major screenwriting influences are the Coen Brothers, David Lynch, Damon Lindelof, Noah Hawley and Quentin Tarantino.